 Current environmental issues affecting the Taiwan (or Taiwanese) people: air pollution; water pollution from industrial emissions and raw sewage; contamination of drinking water supplies; trade in endangered species; low-level radioactive waste disposal.

-Google maps Taiwan
+Google Maps Taiwan

 The capital and other divisions